wasabigeek/blog/content/blog/zettelkasten-and-how-to-take-smart-notes/index.md

 published: true
 tags: ["knowledge-management"]
 ---
-"Zettelkasten" is a system of note-taking and personal knowledge management geared towards productive writing and content creation.
-Having read briefly about the system before, I didn't expect much going into [How to take Smart Notes](https://takesmartnotes.com/), a book by Soenke Ahrens.
-Surprise!
-I left with a few new perspectives and things to ponder about, though I think a more precise book title would be _**"Note-taking to generate ideas for Writing"**_.
+If you're trying to get more productive at writing or content creation (especially long-form), I highly recommend checking out [How to take Smart Notes](https://takesmartnotes.com/).
+It's a book by Soenke Ahrens which describes "Zettelkasten", a system of note-taking and personal knowledge management geared towards writing.
+Here's a review and summary of the book, which I think would be more accurately titled _**"Note-taking to generate ideas for Writing"**_.

 ## Key Takeaway: Purposeful Note-taking
-To date, I had focused too much on the mechanics of Zettelkasten, without really understanding it's goals and philosophies.
-My [note-taking](https://wasabigeek.com/blog/my-learning-workflow-for-2022/) was an attempt to make it easier to find and retain information - in effect, trying to create a personal wiki.
+To date, I'd been focused on the mechanics of Zettelkasten without understanding it's goals and philosophies.
+My [note-taking](https://wasabigeek.com/blog/my-learning-workflow-for-2022/) was an attempt to make it easier to find and retain information - in effect, creating a personal wiki.
 So this passage from the book caught my eye:

 > ...it would be rather misleading to think of his slip-box as a personal Wikipedia or a database on paper.
 The similarities are obviously there, but the subtle differences are what makes this system unique.